MarkusCasius/MarkusCasius/README.md

 ### Hi there 👋
-Learning about Github and learnt about how pushing, commit and pull requests works Still confused about how repositries function entirely with stuff like branches, but plan to learn more there
+Learning about Github and learnt about how pushing, commit and pull requests works.

+Still confused about how repositries function entirely with stuff like branches, but plan to learn more there

 <!--